 We thank Jase Gehring and Jenna Haines for providing tips and reagents for performing and troubleshooting ATAC-Seq, and Kasia Oktaba for suggesting the technique.
 Jenna Haines and Shaked Afik also provided helpful programming references for performing ATAC-Seq analyses.
 We are grateful to Aaron Pomerantz for helping to troubleshoot and perform Nanopore sequencing, and for tips on RNA-Seq analysis.
 This work would have been much more challenging without fantastic sequencing support from the QB3 Biosciences Functional Genomics Lab, particularly Shana McDevitt, Karen Lundy, and Justin Choi.
+We are also grateful to Dan Rokhsar for helpful comments on the data analysis and manuscript.
 Thank you to the members of the Patel Lab, the Miller Lab, and the Garcia Lab for providing feedback and suggestions to the manuscript, particularly Craig Miller, Tyler Square, and Brandon Schlomann.